19 March to 24 July 2021

 mizu no oto / the sound of water

-From woodblock prints to video
+From woodblock prints to video to ceramics

 Japan: Water includes traditional water-based woodblock prints re-interpreting Japanese tropes of architecture and nature.
 There are oil paintings exploring the scientific power and beauty of the waves which surround Japan and the rich muddy water which warms its rice paddies.
 Other paintings riff on Japanese calligraphy.
 A bronze teardrop is born out of a haiku.
 Some of the content is poetic, in a Japanese tradition of art which is lyrical and reflective.
 However the exhibition covers a range from poetic to political, as befits this complex country of contrasts.